vefunder/protocol-research-review/articles/Origin/oeth.md

 #### Peg

-OETH aims to remain pegged to the value of Ethereum, allowing holders to have exposure to Ethereum's price movements while earning a stable yield.
+OETH aims to remain pegged to the price of ETH, allowing holders to have exposure to Ethereum's price movements while earning a stable yield.
 Since launch, OETH has maintained peg reasonably well.

 #### Chart from Coingecko: